Seattle15/IntroToProg-Python-Mod07/docs/index.md

 ________________________________________________________

-**URL of GitHub webpaage is:** https://seattle15.github.io/IntroToProg-Python-Mod07/
+**URL of GitHub  is:** https://seattle15.github.io/IntroToProg-Python-Mod07/